enclustra/meta-enclustra-mpfs/README.md

 #### Installation

     pip install kas
-    export PATH=$PATH:${HOME}/.local/bin

 #### Usage \#1

-Use following command to build the target specified in the build.yml file (default = me-mp1-250-si-d3en).
-A base board can be specified optionally.
-If ENCLUSTRA_BASEBOARD variable is set, base board dependent devicetree settings are added to the kernel devicetree.
+Use following command to build the target specified in the build.yml file (default = refdes-me-mp1-250-si-d3en-pe1).

     kas build build.yml

 #### Usage \#2

-Use following command to specify the bitbake command to be executed. **MACHINE** and **ENCLUSTRA_BASEBOARD** variable can be overridden according to sections [Supported Machine Targets](#supported-machine-targets) and [Supported Enclustra Base Boards](#supported-enclustra-base-boards).
+Use following command to specify the bitbake command to be executed. **MACHINE** variable can be overridden according to section [Supported Machine Targets](#supported-machine-targets).

-    kas shell build.yml -c 'MACHINE=me-mp1-250-si-d3en bitbake image-minimal-hwtest'
+    kas shell build.yml -c 'MACHINE=refdes-me-mp1-250-si-d3en-pe1 bitbake image-minimal-hwtest'

 Note that the image [image-minimal-hwtest](meta-enclustra-refdes/recipes-core/images/image-minimal-hwtest.bb) can be replaced by any available image recipe.
 Following are a few examples provided by openembedded-core layer:
 - core-image-base